Abd al-Malik ibn Marwan: Early life

 Abd al-Malik's father was a senior aide of their Umayyad kinsman, Caliph Uthman.
 In 656, Abd al-Malik witnessed Uthman's assassination in Medina, an "event [that] had a lasting effect on him" and contributed to his "distrust" of the townspeople of Medina, according to the historian A. A. Dixon.
 Six years later, Abd al-Malik distinguished himself in a campaign against the Byzantines as commander of a Medinese naval unit.
 (Note: Abd al-Malik's counterpart in the Syrian naval unit during the winter sea campaign against the Byzantine Empire in c.
 662 was Busr ibn Abi Artat or Abd al-Rahman ibn Khalid ibn al-Walid.
 According to the historian Marek Jankowiak, Abd al-Malik's military role against the Byzantines during the reign of Caliph Mu'awiya I was "expunged" from the generally anti-Umayyad, Abbasid-era Islamic tradition, but preserved in other Islamic traditions transmitted by the 10th-century Arabic Christian chronicler Agapius of Hierapolis.)
 He was appointed to the role by his distant cousin, Caliph Mu'awiya I, founder of the Umayyad Caliphate.
 Afterward, he returned to Medina, where he operated under his father, who had become governor of the city, as the kātib (secretary) of Medina's dīwān (bureaucracy).
 As with the rest of the Umayyads in the Hejaz, Abd al-Malik lacked close ties with Mu'awiya, who ruled from his power base in Damascus in Syria.
 Mu'awiya belonged to the Sufyanid line of the Umayyad clan, while Abd al-Malik belonged to the larger Abu al-As line.
 When a revolt broke out in Medina in 683 against Mu'awiya's son and successor, Caliph Yazid I, the Umayyads, including Abd al-Malik, were expelled from the city.
-The revolt was part of the wider anti-Umayyad rebellion that became known as the Second Muslim Civil War.
+The revolt was part of the wider anti-Umayyad rebellion that became known as the Second Fitna.
 On the way to the Umayyad capital in Syria, Abd al-Malik encountered the army of Muslim ibn Uqba, who had been sent by Yazid to subdue the rebels in Medina.
 He provided Ibn Uqba with intelligence about Medina's defenses.
 The rebels were defeated at the Battle of al-Harra in August 683, but the army withdrew to Syria after Yazid's death later that year.